 You can actually use a Raspberry Pi 2 or even a first generation version, but they are slower in operation and will therefore struggle with some games.
 For the price you are best opting for the Pi 3 Model B and then you also get Wi-Fi and Bluetooth connectivity built in.

-We actually opted for a 64GB microSD card at around £16, but to keep within the £50 budget, the 32GB version does the job just as well.
+We actually opted for a 64GB microSD card at around £16, but to keep within the £50 budget, a 16GB version does the job just as well.
 It will more than hold the Retropie operating system, plus has plenty of space left over for games.